Retention is king when it comes to membership sites.

 Giving members a way to see what they’ve completed and how far they’ve progressed through your content can really help to aid motivation and content consumption.

-This is easier when you’re offering course based content, but there are options now that allow you to add progress checks to different types of content on your site as well.
+This is easier when you’re offering course-based content… But there are options that allow you to add progress checks to different types of content on your site as well.

-You could even take this one step further and offer a certificate of completion at the end if your content type is suitable.
+You could even take this one step further and offer a certificate of completion at the end.
+Only do this if your content type is suitable though!

 If progress tracking isn’t appropriate for your site then you could also look at a plugin like Favorites, and allow people to favourite or save completed content.
 Or you could ask people to create progress logs in your community.